stephencz/old-stephencz-com/site.md

 ```

 While this style *does* result in having to write more code overall, what that code does is clear.
-By using a chain of child combinators each rule is encapsulated into a structure which has precise effect.
+By using a chain of child combinators each rule is encapsulated in a structure which has precise effect.
-In addition, the HTML code is indirectly restricted into the form of the rule-sets.
+In addition, the HTML code is restricted into the hierachy of the CSS rule-sets.
 The stylesheet for this website can be found [here](/assets/css/base.css).